8 Great Ways to Get the Most from Your Trailer Tires

 - Visually inspect your tires before each trip.

-- Check tire pressure before you use your trailer, and every morning when the tires are cold during long trips.
+- Check tire pressure before you use your trailer.
 Keep your tires inflated to the maximum PSI branded on the sidewall.

 - When you’re storing your trailer for the off-season, use tire covers to protect them from early wear.
 Park in a cool, dry place.